 Rest of family ventured to the caves while I preferred to walk to the periphery of the ‘table’ past the waiting horses, to look down the valley below.
 If you stand for too long, focussing on the rocky outcrop, the afternoon sun can throw up visions of villains and heroes pushing each other down the cliffs.

-If an adventure enthusiast try parasailing, horseback riding, hiking etc. It is best to come early mornings, winter or summer, to avoid the sun and tourists.
+An adventure enthusiast can try parasailing, horseback riding, hiking etc. It is best to come early mornings, winter or summer, to avoid the sun and tourists.

-Other attractions near Panchgani worth visiting but we left them for another day are Sherbaug, a botanical delight with a huge cactus collection, Lake Venna (On Panchgani- Mahabaleshwar road) for boat rides and Bhilar village, between Panchgani and Mahabaleshwar.
+By now we were tired and left the other attractions for future visit.
+Sherbaug, a botanical delight with a huge cactus collection; Lake Venna (On Panchgani- Mahabaleshwar road) for boat rides and Bhilar village, between Panchgani and Mahabaleshwar.
 This is India’s first ‘books village’ with nearly 25 artistically decorated locations turned into reading spots.
-Currently the books available are only in Marathi, with English and Gujarati books to be added soon.
+Currently the books available were only in Marathi, with English and Gujarati books to be added soon.

-We call it a day and head back to Pune rocked (lulled) into ‘rhapsody’ by the ‘fruit of romance’ reposing in cartons in the trunk of the car.
+We call it a day and head back to Pune…. rocked (lulled) into ‘rhapsody’ by the ‘fruit of romance’ reposing in cartons in the trunk of the car.

 *Bohemian Rhapsody a 2018 biographical film about Freddie Mercury, lead singer of the British rock band QUEEN.
 The film follows the singer’s life from just before he joins the band in 1970 to their 1985 Live Aid performance at the original Wembley Stadium, London.
 The film, directed by Bryan Singer with screenplay by Anthony McCarten and produced by Graham King and QUEEN manager Jim Beach.
 (Wikipedia)